youngrichu/quicksnip/snippets/javascript/string-manipulation/truncate-text.md

 ---
-Title: Truncate Text
+title: Truncate Text
-Description: Truncates the text to a maximum length and appends '...' if the text exceeds the maximum length.
+description: Truncates the text to a maximum length and appends '...' if the text exceeds the maximum length.
-Author: realvishalrana
+author: realvishalrana
-Tags: javascript,string,truncate,utility,text
+tags: javascript,string,truncate,utility,text
 ---

 ```js